mistermakc/driver-distraction-classification/README.md

 - Run the Jupyter Notebook or Python script to explore the dataset and preprocess the images.

 3. Model training:
-- Choose the desired model architecture (CNN, VGG16, or EfficientNet) by uncommenting the respective sections in the code.
+- Choose the desired model architecture (CNN, VGG16, or MobileNetV3) by uncommenting the respective sections in the code.
 - Run the training code to train the model using the preprocessed dataset.

 4. Model evaluation: